 - Distinctive niches formed of quarry-dressed granite uprights and lintels are widely distributed around the village and originally accommodated public water supply taps. - Historic letter boxes: a Victorian example (marked VR) is set into the wall of the former smithy at 165 Charlestown Road; a George VI letterbox is set into the front wall of 5 Quay Road.

-One of Charlestown's distinctive granite niches, constructed in the later nineteenth century to house water supply standpipes to serve nearby dwellings.
+One of Charlestown's distinctive granite niches, constructed in the later nineteenth century to house standpipes to supply water to nearby dwellings.

 A maintenance inspection cover marked 'Charlestown Eng Co Ltd' within the redeveloped foundry site.